-We are also collaborating with university partners on a research proposal to measure the efficacy of this approach and assess its suitability for roll-out across the UK as a post-diagnostic tool in the treatment of all forms of dementia.
+- We are collaborating with Glasgow Caledonian University and Alzheimer Scotland on a research grant proposal that aims to measure the efficacy and economic benefit of this approach and assess its suitability for roll-out across the UK as a post-diagnostic tool in the treatment of all forms of dementia.

 (For more on what we do, see About Us > Our Work.)

 Any donation, large or small, will help us to support carers, train volunteers and provide the equipment necessary to provide people with a playlist for life.

 “Sally, I lost my father and father-in-law to Alzheimers so it brought back

 a lot of memories reading about your mum.
 All best wishes with the campaign."

 “So often I go into care homes and see the residents asleep in front of a TV with

 music humming away in the background.
 What they really want is their own

 08/04/2014 - £550 - Rotary Club of Gryffe Valley

 "We are making "Preparing Our Own Playlists for Life" and hope